640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Nearly all women have occasional headaches, but having a headache in pregnancy is not fun.
-And, managing headaches is especially tricky in the first trimester when you should avoid many medications.
+And, managing headaches is especially tricky in the first trimester when you should avoid many medicines.
 Whether your headache is from tension or is a full-blown migraine, there are some things you should know.

 Try to eat well and drink plenty of fluids, especially if you are prone to morning sickness.